Characteristic and Regenerative Potential of Human Endometrial Stem Cells and Progenitors

 book-chapter OA: closed CC0

-Human endometrial stem cells reside in niches and possess mesenchymal stem cell-like properties, showing potential for regenerative therapies.
+Human endometrial stem and progenitor cells exhibit clonogenic properties and possess mesenchymal stem cell-like characteristics, making them a potential foundation for regenerative therapies.

 One-sentence paraphrase of the abstract; not a substitute for reading it.
 No clinical advice.
 How this works